ncsa/Delta_doc/docs/source/prog_env/index.rst

 See: https://code.visualstudio.com/docs/datascience/jupyter-notebooks#_connect-to-a-remote-jupyter-server and (open 2 new browser tabs).

-Install the Jupyter extension for Visual Studio if you have not already done so.
+Install the Jupyter extension for Visual Studio, if you have not already done so.

-Complete the first step from the Delta User guide where you srun a jupyter-notebook on a compute node.
+Complete the first step from the Delta user guide where you srun a jupyter-notebook on a compute node.
 Make note of and copy the first URL after the job is running.
 That is the URI you will provide to Visual Studio's "Connect to a Remote Jupyter Server" after clicking the Kernels button.
 You may also need to select the remote jupyter kernel under the kernels in VScode.